jaswanthpallavolu/Ebook_library_-Hackoonamatata-/README.md

-for running the project by using command "npm start"
+For running the project by using command "npm start"

 note:
 u have to install this modules

 "dependencies": {
     "axios": "^0.21.1",
     "bcrypt": "^5.0.1",